 • A c-shaped needle

-The best way to prepare your hair if you choose to sew in the lace front wig is cornrows.
-You can then use a stocking cap on top of the braids and use hairspray to make sure the cap stays in place.
+Cornrows are the best way to prepare your hair if you choose to sew in the lace front wig.
+You can then use a stocking cap on top of the braids and use hairspray to ensure the cap stays in place.
 Then, follow these steps to sew in the wig.

 Step 1: The first thing you want to do is cut the excess lace on the wig.
 To do that, place the wig on your head and use a comb to part the hair above the ear.
 You can then easily cut the excess lac and hair using your ears as a guide.

-Step 2: Locate the braids that are closest to your ears and then section them into two parts before securing them with clips.
-You can then define the area that goes from one ear over the top of your head to you other ear.
+Step 2: Locate the braids closest to your ears, then section them into two parts before securing them with clips.
+You can then define the area that goes from one ear over the top of your head to another.

-Step 3: Using the threaded needle to sew the edge of the lace through the wig cap and to your tracks.
-Use the defined track you just created to continue sewing in the wig until you get to the other ear.
-You can repeat the sewing process as needed to keep the wig secure.
+Step 3: Use the threaded needle to sew the edge of the lace through the wig cap and to your tracks.
+Use the defined track you created to continue sewing in the wig until you reach the other ear.
+You can repeat the sewing process to keep the front lace wig secure.

-Step 5: You can keep the wig secure and prevent it from slipping backwards by sewing the lace front into one of the braids that you didn't create a part at.
+Step 5: Keep the wig secure and prevent it from slipping backwards by sewing the lace front into one of the braids you didn't create a part of.

-The three different methods we've described above are just the most effective ways to put on a lace front wig.
-The one you choose will depend on several factors including the level of experience you have, the type of wig you have and how you want the wig to look.
+The three methods described above are the most effective ways to put on a lace front wig.
+The one you choose will depend on several factors, including your experience level, the type of wig you have, and how you want the wig to look.
 If the processes described above seem complex, the best thing to do is get a professional to do it for you.